phpmyadmin/phpmyadmin/docs/config.rst

     Defines whether normal users (non-administrator) are allowed to delete their own database or not.
 If set as false, the link :guilabel:`Drop Database` will not be shown, and even a ``DROP DATABASE mydatabase`` will be rejected.
-Quite practical for :term:`ISP` 's with many customers.
+Quite practical for :term:`ISPs <ISP>` with many customers.

     This limitation of :term:`SQL` queries is not as strict as when using MySQL privileges.
 This is due to nature of :term:`SQL` queries which might be